As an Amazon Associate, I earn from qualifying purchases.

 This will definitely go into our rotation.

 I’m totally happy when people make one of my recipes their own.
-The problem is when someone does a ton of substitutions and then complains about the recipe that they essentially didn’t make.
+The only time I have a problem with it is when someone does a ton of substitutions and then complains that the recipe didn’t turn out.
+Your substitutions sound great!

 The sauce on the fries sounds fantastic!